Mario Kart: Super Circuit: Gameplay

 Multiplayer modes allow up to four players to compete via the Game Link Cable.
-It is possible to play multiplayer even if only one player owns the game cartridge, though only one character (Yoshi with different color variations) and four tracks (all being from the SNES Mushroom Cup) are selectable with this setup.
+It is possible to play multiplayer even if only one player owns the game cartridge, though only one character (Yoshi with different color variations) and four tracks (all being from a Super Mario Kart GP cup) are selectable with this setup.
 Three modes are playable in multiplayer: GP, Versus (VS), and Battle.
 GP remains unchanged from its single-player version, though only two players can race at once.
 VS allows up to four players to race around a single track without computer opponents.
-Battle mode differs from other modes as it sees up to four players compete in an arena rather than a circuit.
+Battle mode differs from other modes as it sees up to four players compete in one of four arenas rather than a circuit.
 Players begin with three balloons above their character and must pop the balloons of other players by attacking them with items.
 Players are knocked out if they lose all their balloons, and the winner is whoever remains the last man standing.